Wolf Laurel, North Carolina

-Skiers from around the southeast visit Wolf Laurel, primarily for the ski resort contained partly within the community boundary.
-Wolf Ridge Ski Resort is one of several in western North Carolina and still uses one of the last standing chairlifts, manufactured by Ski Lift International.
+Skiers from around the Southeast visit Wolf Laurel, primarily for the ski resort contained partly within the community boundary.
+Hatley Pointe Boutique Ski Resort is one of several ski resorts in western North Carolina, recently undergoing $10 million in renovations in 2023/2024.

+Wolf Laurel also boasts the highest elevation bed & breakfast in North Carolina, the Bald Mountain House, at 4,500’ elevation.
+It is located within the community gates and open year round.

-Due to the altitude and because of lying within a region which is subjected to a regular meteorological phenomenon known as Northwest Flow Snow Events (NWFS), the average annual snowfall is uncharacteristic of other areas this far south.
+Due to the altitude and because of lying within a region which is subjected to a regular meteorological phenomenon known as Northwest Flow snow events, the average annual snowfall is uncharacteristic of other areas this far south.
 During the winter months, the community is lightly resided, and mostly attended with visitors to the ski resort.